bjordan2010/gogo/readme.md

 Gogo is my 2nd attempt at a Go (weiqi, baduk) game in Go (lang).
 Borrowed some Shiny example code for a good start.
+I also used *Deep Learning and the Game of Go* by Max Pumperla et al for the game state and AI.

 ## Todo List
 - [x] Figure out how to use command line options to set board size and scale (19,18 and 9,35) May improve later but it works.